-To demonstrated compliance with this sub-criterion the Applicants must document that the number of stations being established or added for the subject category of service is necessary to improve access for planning area residents.
+To demonstrated compliance with this sub-criterion the applicants must document that the number of stations being established or added for the subject category of service is necessary to improve access for planning area residents.
 The applicant must document one of the following:

-- i) The absence of the proposed service within the planning area; - ii) Access limitations due to payor status of patients, including, but not limited to, individuals with health care coverage through Medicare, Medicaid, managed care or charity care; - iii) Restrictive admission policies of existing providers; - The area population and existing care system exhibit indicators of medical care problems, such as an average family income level below the State average poverty level, high infant mortality, or designation by the Secretary of Health and Human Services as a Health Professional Shortage Area, a Medically Underserved Area, or a Medically Underserved Population; - iv) For purposes of this subsection (c)(5) only, all services within the 30-minute normal travel time meet or exceed the utilization standard specified in 77 Ill.
+- i) The absence of the proposed service within the planning area; - Access limitations due to payor status of patients, including, but not limited to, individuals with health care coverage through Medicare, Medicaid, managed care or charity care; - iii) Restrictive admission policies of existing providers; - The area population and existing care system exhibit indicators of medical care problems, such as an average family income level below the State average poverty level, high infant mortality, or designation by the Secretary of Health and Human Services as a Health Professional Shortage Area, a Medically Underserved Area, or a Medically Underserved Population; - iv) For purposes of this subsection (c)(5) only, all services within the 30-minute normal travel time meet or exceed the utilization standard specified in 77 Ill.
 Adm.
 Code 1100. - 1.
-There is no absence of the proposed service within the planning area as there are 75 dialysis facilities in the HSA VII ESRD Planning Area (Suburban Cook and DuPage County). - 2.
+There is no absence of the proposed service within the planning area as there are seventy-five (75) dialysis facilities in the HSA VII ESRD Planning Area (Suburban Cook and DuPage County). - 2.
 There has been no evidence of the access limitations due to payor status of patients. - 3.
-There has been no evidence of restrictive admission policies of existing providers.

-- 4. There has been no evidence that the area population and existing care system exhibits indicators of medical care problems. - 5.
-There are 31 facilities within 30 minutes with an average utilization of approximately 61%.
-Two of the 31 facilities are not operational (US Renal Care Hickory Hills and Dialysis Care Center of Oak Lawn) and three facilities did not provide quarterly data (Loyola Dialysis Center, Nocturnal Dialysis Spa, and Concerto Dialysis).
-The remaining 26 facilities' the average utilization is approximately 72%.
+There has been no evidence of restrictive admission policies of existing providers. - 4.
+There has been no evidence that the area population and existing care system exhibits indicators of medical care problems. - 5.
+There are thirty-one (31) facilities within thirty (30) minutes with an average utilization of approximately sixty-three percent (63%).
+Two (2) of the thirty-one facilities (31) facilities are not operational, (1) one provides nocturnal dialysis, and one facility (Concerto Dialysis) did not report patient numbers for the second quarter of 2017.
+The remaining twenty-seven (27) facilities' average utilization is approximately seventy-two percent (72%).
 [See Table Below]